Dialogical Companion

 • Supervision notes linked to anonymised transcripts.

-• Automatic logging of escalation decisions and handovers.
+• Automatic logging of support-boundary decisions and handovers.

 • Data minimisation and purpose limitation by default.